bitrise-io/devcenter/_articles/en/reviews/ship-add-on.md

 * At least one Workflow's artifacts must be exposed to Ship.
 * All such Workflows must include a **Deploy to Bitrise.io**  Step.

+Exposing the artifact means that the products of the Workflow will be available in Ship: for example, if your Workflow produces an .ipa file, you can deploy that file using Ship.

 To expose a Workflow's artifacts to Ship:

 1. Go to your app's Ship page.